-Sustainable/repairable smartphones aren't quite as prominent as we wish they were, but as long as you're willing to do a bit of digging, it's possible to find plenty of hidden gems that excel in these regards.
-Overall, we think the Teracube is the best of the best.
+Sustainable/repairable smartphones aren't as prominent as we wish they were among the best Android phones.
+Still, as long as you're willing to do a bit of digging, it's possible to find plenty of hidden gems that excel in these regards.
+Overall, we think the Fairphone 4 is the best of the best.

-One look at Teracube's warranty is enough to make it a compelling purchase — regardless of whether or not you're concerned about your impact on the planet.
-After you buy the Teracube, you have four years of unmatched coverage.
-If you drop the Teracube in your pool, accidentally shatter its screen on the sidewalk, or for virtually any other reason, you can get a replacement for a flat fee of $39.
-And, if your battery starts to degrade, you can get it replaced for free.
+One look at Fairphone's five-year warranty is enough to make it a compelling purchase — regardless of whether or not you're concerned about your impact on the planet.
+If you drop the Fairphone while plugged in, accidentally shatter its screen on the sidewalk, or for virtually any other reason, you can get a replacement battery or screen and easily replace any part yourself.

 Credits — The team that worked on this guide

-Joe Maring is Android Central's News Editor.
-He loves talking about all things tech, especially when it comes to Android phones.
+Joe Maring loves talking about all things tech, especially when it comes to Android phones.
 He has a drawer full of them that continues to grow and spends way too much time at Starbucks.
-Have a tip?
-Send an email to email@example.com or hit him up on Twitter @JoeMaring1

 Jeramy Johnson is proud to help Keep Austin Weird and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about smart home gadgets and wearables, he's defending his relationship with his smart voice assistants to his family.
 You can follow him on Twitter at @jeramyutgw.

 Jeramy is proud to help *Keep Austin Weird* and loves hiking in the hill country of central Texas with a breakfast taco in each hand.
 When he's not writing about smart home gadgets and wearables, he's defending his relationship with his smart voice assistants to his family.
 You can follow him on Twitter at @jeramyutgw.